 The list of Railway Ministers of India is a Static GK topic that holds relevance in the UPSC exam.
 For more such static GK articles, kindly check the linked page.

 The general awareness is an extremely vast topic to study.
 Candidates must pay special attention to this section as it is one of the most scoring sections in various competitive or government exams.

 The list of Railway Ministers of India is an important topic for general awareness.
 Candidates must know the names and the duration for which each minister served at the post.
 Knowing about the head of the Ministry of Railways, their tenure of office and the political parties they pertained to is essential to ace the general awareness section of various competitive exams.

 Railway Ministers of India

-The Railway Ministers are the head of the Ministry of Railways, Government of India i.e. all the responsibility and charge of the Indian rail transport is looked out by the Ministry of Railways.
+The Railway Minister is the head of the Ministry of Railways, Government of India i.e. all the responsibility and charge of the Indian rail transport is looked out by the Minister of Railways.

 The ministry takes care of the state-owned Indian Railways headed by the Chairman of the Railway Board.
-The railway ministers are usually awarded a cabinet rank and are responsible for the functioning of the complete Indian Railways, the largest employer in the world.
+The railway minister is usually awarded a cabinet rank and is responsible for the functioning of the complete Indian Railways, the largest employer in the world.